-The first thing that someone says when they receive an unfavorable court ruling is often, "I will appeal!"
-While appealing a court decision might be the right thing to do, sometimes it's not.
-In order to decide whether to make an appeal, you need to know exactly how the appeals process works.
+After receiving an unfavorable court ruling, people often vow to appeal the decision.
+While appealing a trial court's decision seems like the right thing to do, sometimes it's not.
+To decide whether to make an appeal, you need to know how the appeals process works.

-An appeal is a request from a party in a lower court proceeding to a higher (appellate) court asking for a review and modification or reversal of the lower court's decision.
-If a defendant in a criminal case is found guilty of a charge or charges, the defendant has the right to appeal that conviction or the punishment or sentencing.
-It's common for convicted defendants to appeal their convictions.
+An appeal is a request from a party in a lower court proceeding to a higher court (court of appeals) asking for an appellate review and modification or reversal of the lower court's decision.
+For example, after a guilty verdict in a criminal case, the defendant has the right to appeal the conviction or sentencing.
+It's common in defendant appeals to request a new trial due to:

 When Can You Appeal?

-The defendant in a criminal trial may appeal after she or he is convicted at trial.
-In fact, it's very common for convicted defendants to appeal their convictions and/or sentencing.
-Usually only the defendant in a criminal trial may appeal the final judgment of the court after a trial as the prosecution is not allowed to appeal a defendant's acquittal (a finding of "not guilty").
-In addition, after an acquittal, the prosecutor may not put the same defendant on trial for the same charge with the same evidence.
-This kind of retrial is known as "double jeopardy."
-Double jeopardy is expressly prohibited under the Fifth Amendment of the United States Constitution.
+Usually, only the defendant in a criminal trial may file a direct appeal, as the prosecution cannot appeal a defendant's acquittal (a finding of "not guilty").
+In addition, after an acquittal, the prosecutor may not retry the same defendant for the same charge with the same evidence.
+This is commonly known as double jeopardy, prohibited under the Fifth Amendment of the United States Constitution.

-However, prior to or during a criminal trial, a prosecutor may be able to appeal certain rulings, such as when a judge has ordered that some evidence be "suppressed."
-Appeals that take place in the midst of a trial are called interlocutory appeals.
-In most cases, appeals can be very complicated; the appellate court tends to enforce technical rules for proceeding with an appeal.
+However, before or during a criminal trial, a prosecutor may be able to appeal specific rulings (decisions of the court).
+An example would be when a judge has ordered that some evidence be "suppressed."
+In district court, appeals that take place during a trial are interlocutory appeals.

 How Does the Appellate Court Work?